 Galle Fort is a UNESCO World Heritage Site that countless tourists and locals visit throughout the year.
 The fort is also known as Dutch Fort and Ramparts of Galle.
-The majestic fort was built by the Portuguese back in the year 1588, when they were ruling the territory.
+The Portuguese built the majestic fort back in the year 1588 when they were ruling the territory.
 After the Dutch took over the reins from the Portuguese, the fort was extensively fortified.
 The fort which has braved the winds of time for over 400 years continues to amaze visitors with it spectacular appearance.

 To this day you will find flourishing communities of Dutch people residing within the boundaries of the fort.
 They have added rich colour to the tapestry of life in the city in remarkable ways.
 The environs of the Galle Fort are perfect for casual strolls too!
 You will find many hotels and restaurants in the region entertaining all who visit the fort.
 The oldest breadfruit tree in the island can also be seen at the Akersloot Bastion in Galle Fort!
 A number of foreign artists, writers, poets and photographers live around the area, adding to the superior charms of the fort.

 The devastating Boxing Day tsunami of 2004 destroyed parts of the Galle Fort.
-After the incident the regal monument was extensively renovated and refurbished by the Sri Lankan government.
+After the incident, the Sri Lankan government extensively renovated and refurbished the regal monument.